Here is a full removal guide on how to uninstall Android Studio from Mac. We will share three different ways to remove the Android Studio Mac program.

 What is great about App Cleaner & Uninstaller is that it finds the leftovers of previously-removed apps as well.
 You can view them in the Remains section.

 As you can see, dragging and dropping apps to Trash is not enough to for their complete removal.
 Some apps provide their own uninstaller tool.
-You can use any of the above-mentioned ways, but using App Cleaner & Uninstaller is the universal way and works with any app.
-Also, it has some additional features, such as managing login items, operating user and core extensions.
-You can learn more about the App Cleaner & Uninstaller tool at this link.
+Use App Cleaner & Uninstaller as a universal way to uninstall apps on Mac.
+Also, this tool allows to manage startup programs on Mac and disable unneeded system extensions.